netgroup-polito/KubernetesOnDesktop/README.md

 cloudify-uninstall
 ```

-**Note** During the uninstall process will be asked if you want to remove the `k8s-on-desktop` namespace too.
+**Note:** During the uninstall process it will be asked if you want to remove the `k8s-on-desktop` namespace too.
 This is because by removing it all the Persistent Volume Claims will be removed too resulting in a REMOTE CONFIGURATION AND DATA LOST for each application!!!
 So, BE CAREFUL when chosing whether to remove it or not.

 ## Acknowledgments